FantomMenaceDAO/MIPs/proposals/mip-3.md

 - Fork this monorepo: https://github.com/nounsDAO/nouns-monorepo
 - contracts for Nouns: https://github.com/nounsDAO/nouns-monorepo/tree/master/packages/nouns-contracts
 - deploy contract etc.

+### Questions
+- Do we do this as ERC-1155 to open up ourselves to fractionalizing it in the future?
+- Limit the OG founder Menace NFTs to a 150? (up for debate, though I think we should) the goal is to auction off at one a day

 ## Owners
 Who will be owners for the project and be responsible for delivering the project